2010 NMAPC ZISA Criteria

 5. Pre-task planning (review of JHA) is to be utilized by foremen and workers on a daily basis and more often if new work assignments are undertaken.

 6. All project personnel are given a Zero Injury focused safety orientation prior to their beginning work on the project.
 Time spent in orientation varies by contractor.
 A mix of lecture and video presentations is used in this training.
-Contractor management as well as the owner are urged to assist.
+Contractor management as well as the owner/client are urged to assist.

 7. Specific safety classroom training is given as appropriate (not during orientation).